cgalmenartest/node/CONFIG.md

 ## Customizing UI

+edit ```assets/js/backbone/config/ui.json``` which allows customization of UI features.
+Currently you can configure the following features:

+### Hide Projects

-edit ```assets/js/backbone/config/ui.json``` which allows customization of UI features, currently the only feature that can be configured is the ability to turn off the ability to have Projects (which serve as a way to group Opportunities/tasks).
+It is possible to turn off the ability to have Projects (which serve as a way to group Opportunities/tasks).
 To hide the project UI, simply change "show" to ```false```.

 ```
 {